zephyrproject-rtos/zephyr/doc/guides/modules.rst

    use other Zephyr modules provided by :ref:`west <west>`.
    This can for example be useful for special test purposes.

+If you want to permanently add modules to the zephyr workspace and you are using zephyr as your manifest repository, you can also add a west manifest file into the :zephyr_file:`submanifests` directory.
+See :zephyr_file:`submanifests/README.txt` for more details.

 See :ref:`west-basics` for more on west workspaces.

 Finally, you can also specify the list of modules yourself in various ways, or